hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step2-install.md

 `kubectl krew version`{{execute}}

 The installation was a bit lengthy, but now that you have Krew, all the other plugin installations are clean and neat.
-First and foremost, Krew is a collector of close to 87 plugins.
+First and foremost, Krew is a collector of cmore than 110 plugins.

 ## Install KUDO